Kołobrzeg: Post-war Poland

-After World War II the region became part of Poland, under territorial changes demanded by the Soviet Union and the Polish Communist regime at the Potsdam Conference.
-Most Germans that had not yet fled were expelled from their homes.
-The town was resettled by Polish citizens, many of whom were themselves Polish refugees from regions east of the Curzon line, the Kresy, from where they had been displaced by Soviet authorities.
+After World War II the region became again part of Poland, under territorial changes demanded by the Soviet Union and the Soviet-installed Polish Communist regime at the Potsdam Conference.
+Most Germans that had not yet fled were expelled from their homes in accordance with the Potsdam Agreement.
+The town was resettled by Polish citizens, many of whom were themselves Polish refugees from regions east of former eastern Poland annexed by the Soviet Union, from where they had been displaced by Soviet authorities.

 In 2000 the city business council of Kołobrzeg commissioned a monument called the Millennium Memorial as a commemoration of "1000 years of Christianity in Pomerania", and as a tribute to Polish-German Reconciliation, celebrating the meeting of King Bolesław I of Poland and King Otto III of Germany, at the Congress of Gniezno, in the year 1000.
 It was designed and built by the artist Wiktor Szostalo in welded stainless steel.
 The two figures sit at the base of a 5-meter cross, cleft in two and being held together by a dove holding an olive branch.
 It is installed outside the Basilica Cathedral in the city center.